Ezequiel Tovar Player Props: Rockies vs. Mariners

 Ezequiel Tovar At The Plate

-- He has not hit a home run in his 12 games this year.

-- Tovar has driven in a run in three games this year (25.0%), but has had no multiple-RBI games.

-- He has scored in six games this year (50.0%), but has had no multi-run games.
+- He has scored in six games this season (46.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.